 It wouldn’t be a travel blog post in the 2020s without mentioning covid entry requirements.

-There was minor covid prep before we departed to the Netherlands.
-Per the government website, the Netherlands required every visitor to complete a Health Declaration Form before arrival.
+There was only minor covid prep before we departed for the Netherlands.
+At the time, the Netherlands required every visitor to complete a Health Declaration Form before arrival.
 We completed the forms but were not asked by the airline or immigration staff for our forms.

 I’ve since learned that as of April 20th, the form is no longer required when traveling to the Netherlands by air.
 We traveled by air on April 15th, so it’s unclear why our forms were not checked.
 I speculate that we all know that forms of those types, where a person self-declares that they don’t have covid symptoms are obsolete in this stage of the pandemic, so why bother checking them?